jbcodeforce/shift_left_utils/docs/tutorial/setup_lab.md

     * Be sure to use the pip install in the virtual environment:
         ```sh
         python -m pip --version
-        # if pip not present
-        python -m ensurepip
-        # install requirements
-        python -m pip install -r requirements.txt
         ```
-    * Install the `shift_left` CLI using the command (this is temporary once the CLI will be loaded to pypi): To get the list of version of the available wheels, look at the content under the `src/shift_left/dist` folder.
+    * Install the `shift_left` CLI using the command:
         ```sh
-        ls src/shift_left/dist
-        # >.. shift_left-0.1.45-py3-none-any.whl
-        # install the last one for example:
-        pip install src/shift_left/dist/shift_left-0.1.45-py3-none-any.whl
+        pip install shift_left
         ```

 ## 2- A Demonstration Project

-1. Clone a git repository with data as a product project done in Flink and in Spark.
+1. [Optional] Clone a git repository with data as a product project done in Flink and in Spark.
 This project includes different demonstrations, but we will use the [Customer c360 analytics project](https://jbcodeforce.github.io/flink_project_demos/c360/) to support the current labs.
 	```sh
 	cd ..
 	git clone https://github.com/jbcodeforce/flink_project_demos